AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/site-creation/site-themes.md

 Adobe provides and AEM Site Theme Builder as a set of scripts for creating new site themes.

-[The AEM Site Theme Builder is available along with usage documentation on GitHub.](https://github.com/adobe/aem-site-theme-builder) Note that front-end developer experience is required for customizing the theme.
+[The AEM Site Theme Builder is available along with usage documentation on GitHub.](https://github.com/adobe/aem-site-theme-builder) Front-end development experience is required for customizing the theme.